 The only downfall is that Georgian cuisine generally involves a lot of bread, pastry and cheese.
 Not so healthy but oh so satisfying.
 The Georgian language can be difficult to read and understand so we’ve made a list of the best Georgian foods that you need to make time for in your schedule.

 If you’re looking for help planning your trip to Georgia check out our Georgia travel itinerary for all your trip planning needs.

-You can’t come to Georgia without trying at least 20 different khachapuri.
+You can’t visit Georgia without trying at least 20 different khachapuri.
 Essentially it’s bread and cheese but done in oh so many delicious ways and served piping hot.
 The most famous is the Adjaruli khachapuri, found around Batumi, which looks like a bread boat filled with melted cheese, an egg and a hunk of butter.
 So much deliciousness.

 There are also a variety of smaller and slightly less stomach destroying ones available at every bakery.
 Most contain cheese but there also bean and potato filled varieties.
 Good luck deciphering the signs though.
 We opted for the point and hope method and were always satisfied with our carb overload!

 This quickly became our go-to meal.
 Deliciously tender beef cooked in a tomato and spice sauce.
 I could definitely have done without the coriander involvement (one of my deep food hates) but I quickly got over it once my belly was filled with warm stew.
 Perfect after a long soak in the Tbilisi sulphur baths.
 It often has a spicy kick but nothing crazy and is best served with….

 Georgians are bakers.
 And damn good ones at that.
 Almost every meal is served with fresh, warm bread, perfect for dipping in stews or filling you up even more!
 You can find traditional bakeries with a stone oven on almost every corner and the bread is baked fresh constantly.